Overview

 This reflection might highlight discrepancies between the client's current behaviors and broader life goals or values.
 For instance, if a person desires to be around for their child's future but continues with habits that may threaten their longevity, the therapist might gently highlight this inconsistency, guiding the client to recognize it themselves.

-One component of MI is the evocation of "change talk."
+One component of motivational interviewing is the evocation of "change talk."
 Change talk is when clients voice their desires, abilities, reasons, and needs for change, as well as their trust in their ability to change.
 The therapist helps recognize and encourage this change talk, amplifying the client's arguments for transformation and asking open-ended questions as they discuss.

 Throughout this process, the therapist maintains an empathetic, nonjudgmental stance.
 As a result, the client’s resistance is acknowledged and explored instead of being met with similar resistance.
 This respect for client autonomy—the acknowledgment that every decision to change (or not) rests with the client—can help ensure a genuine, collaborative partnership.
 People change, and therapy can be a tool in this part of life.

-Over time, with the therapist's guidance, a subtle shift may occur.
+Over time, with the MI therapist's guidance, a subtle shift may occur.
 Ambivalence makes way for clarity, and apprehension can transform into motivation.
 Having articulated and analyzed their reasons for and against change, the client may be more equipped and motivated to embark on their transformation journey.

 The principles

-Motivational interviewing relies on distinct principles that guide the therapist's approach and the therapeutic process.
 These principles may ensure that the interaction is productive, respectful, and conducive to eliciting genuine motivation from the client.

 • Expressing empathy: The first principle of MI emphasizes the importance of genuine empathetic understanding.
 The therapist engages in reflective listening to understand the client's perspective without judging or criticizing.
 This approach helps create an environment where the client feels heard and understood, fostering trust and openness.
 By showing empathy, the therapist validates the client's feelings and struggles, acknowledging their inherent worth and capacity for change.